javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 To activate more capabilities, let's add traps.

-What can we intercept by them?
+What can we intercept with them?

 For most operations on objects, there's a so-called "internal method" in JavaScript specificaiton, that describes on the lowest level, how it works.
 For instance, `[[Get]]` - the internal method to read a property, `[[Set]]` -- the internal method to write a property, and so on.
 These methods are only used in the specification, we can't call them directly by name.